-The Panamanian singer came to international fame by working in the mailroom at the NYC salsa powerhouse Fania Records.
-Working with the trombonist/composer Willie Colón, he replaced the departed Héctor Lavoe as his primary singer, cutting many of the finest salsa records ever made.
+The Panamanian singer came to international fame via a gig in the mailroom at the NYC salsa powerhouse Fania Records.
+Working with trombonist/composer Willie Colón, he replaced the departed Héctor Lavoe as his primary singer, cutting many of the finest salsa records ever made.
 After leaving Fania, he became increasingly involved in Panamanian politics, running for president and eventually serving as the nation’s Minister of Tourism.

-One of Panama’s greatest accordion players- he is a legend of the countries music scene.
+One of Panama’s greatest accordion players–he is a legend of the country’s music scene.
 After working with legends like Celia Cruz and Ruben Blades, he was later appointed Minister of Culture.

 An up-and-coming rap group from L.A., Los Rakas offer a decidedly new spin on their Panamanian roots.